 gather_update_logs_setupcrontabscript sets up a cron job to run the

-- Servers that run cPanel & WHM version 94.0.16 and older and do not update system software (the
+- Servers that run cPanel & WHM version 94.0.16 and earlier and do not update system software (the

 yum updatecommand) will use the legacy method of reporting analytics.
 The legacy method uses the

 upcpscript to run the